awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 ## Step 1: Create a Pipeline<a name="actions-invoke-lambda-function-create-test-pipeline"></a>

 In this step, you create a pipeline to which you later add the Lambda function\.
-This is the same pipeline you created in [AWS CodePipeline Tutorials](tutorials.md)\.
+This is the same pipeline you created in [CodePipeline Tutorials](tutorials.md)\.
 If that pipeline is still configured for your account and is in the same region where you plan to create the Lambda function, you can skip this step\.

 **Important**
 You must create the pipeline and all of its resources in the same region where you create the Lambda function\.

 **To create the pipeline**

-1. Follow the first three steps in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md) to create an Amazon S3 bucket, AWS CodeDeploy resources, and a two\-stage pipeline\.
+1. Follow the first three steps in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md) to create an Amazon S3 bucket, CodeDeploy resources, and a two\-stage pipeline\.
 Choose the Amazon Linux option for your instance types\.
 You can use any name you want for the pipeline, but the steps in this topic use MyLambdaTestPipeline\.

-1. On the status page for your pipeline, in the AWS CodeDeploy action, choose **Details**\.
+1. On the status page for your pipeline, in the CodeDeploy action, choose **Details**\.
 On the deployment details page for the deployment group, choose an instance ID from the list\.

 1. In the Amazon EC2 console, on the **Description** tab for the instance, copy the IP address in **Public IP** \(for example, **192\.0\.2\.4**\)\.
 You use this address as the target of the function in AWS Lambda\.

 **Note**
-The default service role for AWS CodePipeline, AWS\-CodePipeline\-Service, includes the Lambda permissions required to invoke the function, so you do not have to create an additional invocation policy or role\.
+The default service role for CodePipeline, AWS\-CodePipeline\-Service, includes the Lambda permissions required to invoke the function, so you do not have to create an additional invocation policy or role\.
 However, if you have modified the default service role or selected a different one, make sure the policy for the role allows the `lambda:InvokeFunction` and `lambda:ListFunctions` permissions\.
 Otherwise, pipelines that include Lambda actions fail\.

 ## Step 2: Create the Lambda Function<a name="actions-invoke-lambda-function-create-function"></a>